Rfam/rfam-docs/docs/source/searching-rfam.rst

 `clans <http://rfam.org/clans>`_,
 and `motifs <http://rfam.org/motifs>`_.

-`:new:` For more examples please see our newly published `Current Protocols in Bioinformatics <https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/cpbi.51>`_.
+`:new:` For more examples please see our newly published `paper <https://doi.org/10.1002/cpbi.51>`_ in Current Protocols in Bioinformatics.

 Unified text search
 --------------